-The Indigenous Leader Speaker Series is a partnership between the University’s Indigenous Engagement Office and the Goodman School of Business.
-The series is not only an important opportunity for the School to amplify the voices of Indigenous business leaders, but also a chance for students to hear first-hand from a leader committed to doing business in a socially and environmentally sustainable way.
+The Indigenous Leader Speaker Series is a partnership between the University’s Office of the Vice-Provost, Indigenous Engagement and the Goodman School of Business.
+The series is not only an important opportunity for the School to amplify the voices of Indigenous business leaders, but also a chance for students and community members to hear first-hand from a leader committed to doing business in a socially and environmentally sustainable way.

 Davey is Haudenosaunee and a proud member of the Lower Cayuga of Six Nations of the Grand River.
 He is Chief of Staff to the President and CEO of Scotiabank, as well as the first Brock University graduate to receive the Indigenous Leader designation.
 In his role, he assists with specialized Indigenous client solutions as the former Head of Indigenous Financial Services at Scotiabank (2018 to 2023).